Humbly Homemade

 Jump to Recipe Save RecipeSaved!

-This incredibly simple German bread rolls recipe only requires four ingredients (and one of them is water!)
-It creates the perfect crispy rolls for serving with bratwurst, sliced meat + cheese, or jam.
+This simple German bread rolls recipe only requires four ingredients (and one of them is water!)
+These crispy rolls are great with bratwurst, sliced meat + cheese, or jam.
 And to get them looking like they just popped out of a German bakery, we'll score the tops and bake them in the oven with steam.

 German Bread Rolls in a basket next to one roll sliced in half and covered in butter.

-Growing up in Germany, I loved eating Brötchen stuffed with Bratwurst from food cart vendors on the street.
+Growing up in Germany, I loved eating Brötchen stuffed with Bratwurst from food carts.
 And sometimes we'd grab a bag of fresh German breakfast rolls from the local bakery and enjoy them in the morning with ham and cheese.
 But they're honestly just as delicious as a sweet snack slathered in my whipped cherry butter.

 Those traditional bread rolls were always perfectly crispy on the outside and chewy on the inside.
 So to recreate that nostalgic texture, I tested this recipe multiple times to get it juuuust right for you.
 Keep reading for all my tips + tricks to get your homemade rolls tasting just like the ones from German bakeries!